 How to deal with model drift?

 There are specialized model monitoring tools and also MLOps platforms that provide model monitoring capabilities for drift detection.
-You can check our article on MLOps tools for a selection of tools, and also our data-driven list of MLOps platforms.
+See MLOps tools for a selection of tools, and MLOps platforms for end-to-end platforms.

 Check data quality

 Some rapid performance changes can be due to problems in training data quality such as biases in data rather than concept or data drift.
 If that is the case, the problem would reveal itself early when you apply your model in a real-world use case.
-You can check our article on bias in AI on different methods to fix it.
+Check our article on bias in AI on different methods to fix it.

 Ignoring a known seasonality is also a data quality issue.
 If your training data does not include recurring changes in the data, such as soaring retail sales during the Christmas season, this is a data quality issue that can be easily fixed.